 Starting a lifestyle blog is definitely about playing the long-term game.
 Unlike a niche blog, lifestyle blogs are generally high traffic sites making money from advertising and low commission Amazon affiliate sales.

-It is possible to get some incredible traffic from social media from almost the word go.
+It is possible to get some incredible traffic from social media from almost the word go but this traffic can be unreliable.
 Achieving the growth you need to make a full-time blogging income will take up to a year for most bloggers.
 It will depend on the popularity of your posts on a platform such as Pinterest and your success ranking your posts on Google with SEO.

 Did My Lifestyle Blog Make Money In Just 4 Months?